hatemZamzam/Manual-TensorFlow-Perceptron/README.md

 # Manual-TensorFlow-Perceptron
 A perceptron programmed from scratch by simulating tensorflow API for simple linear classification.
+This greatly helpful for understanding when working with the real TensorFlow.

 # Code Main Contents